 Furthermore, his work described how a complex of organizing proteins, containing RIM and Munc13 proteins as central coomponents, embed the fusion machinery into the presynaptic nerve terminal.
 The RIM/Munc13 complex recruits and prepares vesicles for fusion, and tethers calcium channels in the plasma membrane next to the release sites to allow rapid coupling of neuronal excitation to neurotransmitter release.

-In more recent studies that intensified after Südhof moved to Stanford in 2008, Südhof's work examined how pre- and postsynaptic proteins form physical connections during synapse formation.
+In more recent studies that intensified after Südhof moved to Stanfordexternal link, opens in a new tab in 2008, Südhof’s work examined how pre- and postsynaptic proteins form physical connections during synapse formation.
 Specifically, he identified proteins on presynaptic neurons called neurexins, and proteins on the postsynaptic neuron called neuroligins and LRRTMs, that come together and bind to each other across the synaptic cleft.
 There are many types of neurexins and neuroligins, and the pairing of any two helps create the properties of a synapse and the wide variability in the types of connections in the brain, Südhof says.

 The coming together of neurexin and neuroligin at the synapse is very important for normal brain function.
 Alterations in these proteins impairs the brain’s chemistry, as uncovered in recent human genetics studies showing that mutations in neurexin or neuroligin genes can cause schizophrenia or autism.
 Südhof has shown that these mutations, when introduced into mice, change the properties of synapses and impair neurotransmission.
 His current studies aim to clarify how neurexins, neuroligins, and other proteins control synapse formation and synapse function, and how they mediate synapse remodeling during learning or other adaptive changes of the brain.
 Progress in such studies will help our understanding on how the brain is wired normally, and how such wiring becomes impaired in neuropsychiatric diseases.